Then the nitrous oxide starting taking a bit of effect.

 I don’t blame them.

 I took a deep breath of nitrous and looked up at the bright white lights that all dentist offices seem to have.
 Not to mention, that awful television hanging off the wall displaying a screen saver displaying the logo of “DVD Video” slowly bouncing around.
 The bouncing started getting a bit trippy with the help of the gas.
 I figured, hey, I endured childbirth.
 I think… I mean, I hope I can take this.
 Did you know 15% of people would rather have an awkward run in with their ex than to endure this?
+I am calling this my trial run since next week I am visiting a popular Austin cosmetic dentist near me to ask about teeth whitening and what is involved with porcelain veneers.

 Getting my wisdom teeth out shouldn’t be so bad, should it?
 Will it?
 I don’t know what it is, maybe the fact that all my baby teeth had to be removed at the dentist’s.
 For the life of me, those little buggers wouldn’t come off on their own.
 Pliers, string, dozens of apples, chewing gum–nothing would help.
 It was 6 years ago when I had to get my wisdom teeth out and before that it had been about 15 years since I’ve had any major procedure at the dentist.